Gael-Lopes-Da-Silva/ColoredVSCode/README.md

 	</a>
 </div>

-### Colored is a simple extension to highlight colors such as #ffffff and more.
+### Colored is a simple extension that highlight colors in hexadecimal and rgb value.
+It also support alpha channel for transparency.

 ## Options
-#### Colored has 1 command available right now. `Colored: Toggle Hightlight` that turn on or off the colors highlight.
+#### Colored has 1 command available right now. `Colored: Toggle Hightlight` that turn on or off colors highlighting.

 ~~~json
 {